MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

     ![kudu cmd console](media/bot-service-troubleshoot/kudu-cmd-console.png)

 1. Run `nslookup directline.botframework.com` and check if the DNS resolution is working.
 Notice that `nslookup` (name server lookup) is a network administration command-line tool for querying the Domain Name System (DNS) to obtain domain name or IP address mapping, or other DNS records.
-The DNS resolution is working, if he response to this command contains the relevant information.
+If the DNS resolution is working, the response to this command will contain the relevant information.

     ![kudu cmd console bot channel dns](media/bot-service-troubleshoot/kudu-cmd-console-bot-channel-dns.png)